Georgia Redcoat Marching Band: The Dancz Era (1955-1991)

-The 1970s was the most prolific era of the Redcoats in terms of halftime shows.
-Shows performed by the Redcoats during this time included the "Six Flags" show, which featured bicycles, clowns and balloons, and the "Halloween Show", in which band members dressed in Halloween costumes and performed music from horror films.
+The 1970s were perhaps the most prolific era of the Redcoats in terms of halftime shows.
+Shows performed by the Redcoats during this time included the "Six Flags" show, which featured bicycles, clowns, and balloons, and the "Halloween Show", in which band members dressed in Halloween costumes and performed music from horror films.
 One show that received particularly wide commentary was the "Wedding Show", held during the 1978 Georgia-Vanderbilt game, during which a couple got married in a three-minute ceremony during halftime.
 Every aspect of the wedding ceremony was donated by Athens-area businesses.
 The performance was originally intended as a publicity opportunity for a movie called The Wedding, starring Desi Arnaz Jr., but those plans fell through.

 The Redcoats began the 1980s as the marching band of the national football champions.
 The Redcoats traveled to New Orleans for three consecutive years from 1980 to 1983 for the Sugar Bowl.
-During this time the band purchased several new "silver" sousaphones, some of which are still in use today.
+During this time, the band purchased several new "silver" sousaphones, some of which are still in use as of the 2026 season.